 For a quick fix

-If you love dogs but can’t have one, consider heading to your local dog park to enjoy the sights.
-If anyone asks why you’re there, just explain that you love dogs but can’t have one of your own.
-Everyone there is already a dog lover, so they’ll likely understand (and maybe even let you toss a ball to their dog).
+If you love dogs but can’t have one, consider visiting your local dog park.
+If anyone asks why you’re there, just explain that you love dogs but don’t have one of your own.
+Everyone there is likely already a dog lover, so chances are they’ll understand (and maybe even let you toss a ball to their dog).

 While social media often seems like an appealing way to maintain connections with loved ones, it can sometimes increase feelings of loneliness.